 Figure 1.
-Experimental design and computational framework to study the dynamic and individualized response of mouse gut microbiome to dietary fiber intervention.
-A. A schematic view of the experiments performed on a mouse model.
+Experimental design and computational framework for this study.
+A. Schematics of the experiments performed on a mouse model.
 Gray dots indicate the days on which longitudinal fecal samples, microbiome and metabolomics data were collected.
 SCFA: short-chain fatty acid.
-B. Baseline gut microbiota composition of isogenic mice purchased from four different vendors.
-C. PCoA (principal coordinate analysis) biplot of the baseline microbiota in penal B. Dots represent baseline samples and gray arrows represent dominant bacterial species in the samples.
+B. An ecology-centric view of baseline-dependent dynamical fiber responses.
+We used mathematical modeling to infer ecological network under diet selection and key fiber responders that determine baseline dependency of both microbiome and SCFA dynamics.
+C. Baseline gut microbiota composition of isogenic mice purchased from four different vendors, labelled as Beijing, Guangdong, Hunan and Shanghai.
+D. PCoA (principal coordinate analysis) plot of the baseline microbiota composition.
+Dots represent baseline samples and gray arrows represent dominant bacterial species in the samples.
 The sample whose dot projects furthest in the direction of a species has the highest relative abundance of that species.
 R2 and P-value were obtained from Adonis analysis, which tests for baseline differences across the four vendors.
-D. An illustrative overview of our systems biology approaches for data analysis.
-We used ecological modeling to infer key dietary fiber responders, time series factor analysis to visualize and test statistical significance of individualized responses of both microbiome and SCFA (two P-values: Pr for responsiveness and Pi for individuality), and machine learning models to predict SCFA concentration from microbiome predictors and infer SCFA producers.
+For panels C, D, taxonomic labels w/ “Un.” group bacteria that are unclassified or uncultured at lower taxonomic ranks.